Skip to content

 Architecture

 detectkit is a modular, database-agnostic library for monitoring metrics with automatic anomaly detection.
 It is built around a three-stage pipeline — load → detect → alert — driven by a dbt-like CLI (dtk) over YAML configs.
-Core principles: numpy-first (no pandas in core logic; only in optional helpers), database-agnostic (a generic manager interface with ClickHouse, PostgreSQL and MySQL backends), idempotent / resumable (every stage resumes from the last persisted timestamp), modular (small focused files, packages split into mixins so nothing grows past ~250 lines), and type-safe (pydantic configs + type hints throughout).
+Core principles: numpy-first (no pandas in core logic; only in optional helpers), database-agnostic (a generic manager interface with ClickHouse, PostgreSQL, MySQL/MariaDB and DuckDB backends), idempotent / resumable (every stage resumes from the last persisted timestamp), modular (small focused files, packages split into mixins so nothing grows past ~250 lines), and type-safe (pydantic configs + type hints throughout).

 dtk run --select <selector> loads the project, selects metrics, builds the DB manager, ensures internal tables exist, then runs each metric through the pipeline. --steps load,detect,alert (default: all three) restricts which stages run.
-Each stage is idempotent and reads/writes the internal _dtk_* tables described below.
+Each stage is idempotent and reads/writes the internal _dtk_* tables described below. run/autotune/clean exit non-zero on any metric failure (or a matching-nothing selector), so schedulers/CI can gate on the process exit code; dtk run --json additionally emits one machine-readable run summary on stdout while human logs go to stderr.

 • detect (detectkit/orchestration/task_manager/_detect_step.py): for each configured detector, builds the detector, computes its detector_id, resumes after the last persisted detection, loads datapoints plus a historical context window (get_context_size()), runs detect(), strips the context from the persisted rows, and writes _dtk_detections.
 Batches by the detector’s batch_size.
 On a first-ever detect with no lower bound from --from, the resume point, or the detector’s start_time, it falls back to the metric’s loading_start_time (then its first datapoint) so detection covers all loaded history instead of short-circuiting as “already up to date”.